Dorchester, Dorset: Prehistory and Romano-British

 Dorchester's roots stem back to prehistoric times.
 The earliest settlements were about 2 mi southwest of the modern town centre in the vicinity of Maiden Castle, a large Iron Age hill fort that was one of the most powerful settlements in pre-Roman Britain.
 Different tribes lived there from 4000 BC.
 The Durotriges were likely to have been there when the Romans arrived in Britain in 43 AD.

 The Romans defeated the local tribes by 70 AD and established a garrison that became the town the Romans named Durnovaria, a Brythonic name incorporating durn, "fist", loosely interpreted as 'place with fist-sized pebbles'.
 It appears to have taken part of its name from the local Durotriges tribe who inhabited the area.

 Durnovaria was recorded in the 4th-century Antonine Itinerary and became a market centre for the surrounding countryside, an important road junction and staging post, and subsequently one of the twin capitals of the Celtic Durotriges tribe.

 The remains of the Roman walls that surrounded the town can still be seen.
 The majority have been replaced by pathways that form a square inside modern Dorchester known as 'The Walks'.
 A small segment of the original wall remains near the Top 'o Town roundabout.

 Other Roman remains include part of the town walls and the foundations of a town house near the county hall.
 Modern building works within the walls have unearthed Roman finds; in 1936 a cache of 22,000 3rd-century Roman coins was discovered in South Street.

 Other Roman finds include silver and copper coins known as Dorn pennies, a gold ring, a bronze figure of the Roman god Mercury and large areas of tessellated pavement.

-The County Museum contains many Roman artefacts.
+The Dorset Museum contains many Roman artefacts.
 The Romans built an aqueduct to supply the town with water.
 It was rediscovered in 1900 as the remains of a channel cut into the chalk and contouring round the hills.
 The source is believed to be the River Frome at Notton, about 12 mi upstream from Dorchester.
 Near the town centre is Maumbury Rings, an ancient British henge earthwork converted by the Romans for use as an amphitheatre, and to the north west is Poundbury Hill, another pre-Roman fortification.

 Little evidence exists to suggest continued occupation after the withdrawal of the Roman administration from Britain.
-The name Durnovaria survived into Old Welsh as Durngueir, recorded by Asser in the 9th century.
+The name Durnovaria survived into Old Welsh as Caer Durnac and later as Durngueir, recorded by Asser in the 9th century.

 The area remained in British hands until the mid-7th century and there was continuity of use of the Roman cemetery at nearby Poundbury.
 Dorchester has been suggested as the centre of a sub-kingdom of Dumnonia or other regional power base.